archaeopteris/Raspi-Setup-Scripts/README.md

 # Raspi-Setup-Scripts
-Scripts to configure Raspberry pi for video streaming using gstreamer and node js.
+Scripts for Raspberry Pi to install necessary software and configure it for video streaming using gstreamer and node js.